 - West African countries (ECOWAS members, Chad and Mauritania)

 Members contribute with an agreed minimum financial contribution to the implementation of the Club's programme of work and participe in the SPG meetings.

 > Mandate | Memorandum of Understanding with the OECD.

 2011 Annual Report

-The European Union is an important partner of SWAC and contributes to the financing of its programme of work, in particular activities linked to the Global Alliance for Resilience (AGIR).
+The European Union is an important partner and contributes to the financing of the SWAC programme of work, in particular activities linked to food security and resilience.